fossabot/raccoon-siem/README.md

 Connector's goal is to actively fetch or passively receive log records.
 It can be used whithin [collector](#collector) and [correlator](#correlator).

 ### Normalizer
-Normalier's goal is to parse and convert raw log records to normalized event according to mapping rules provided by user.
+Normalier's goal is to parse and convert raw log records to normalized event according to mapping provided by user.
 It can be used within [collector](#collector) only.

 ### Filter
 Filter can be used whithin [collector](#collector) and [correlator](#correlator) to: